hanjihun2000/travel-planner-agent/example_user_input.md

 Example:

-Plan a trip to Korea from May 23rd to May 28th for 2 adults (one is a first-time visitor).
+Plan a trip to Seoul from May 23rd to May 28th for 2 adults.
 We love eating local food, shopping, and exploring cultural sites.
-Our budget is HK$5000 each.
-We want to stay in a hotel or airbnb close to the main subway station with good reviews.
-Please provide the best flight options from Hong Kong, accommodation suggestions, a detailed day-by-day itinerary including must-see activities, and a budget breakdown.
+Our budget is HK$10,000 for each person.
+We want to stay in a hotel or airbnb close to the main subway station like Hongdae station with good reviews, two beds.
+Provide the best flight options from Hong Kong, accommodation suggestions, a detailed day-by-day itinerary including must-see activities, and a budget breakdown in markdown format!

----

-Feel free to provide your travel details following this template, and I will create a personalized, optimized travel plan for you!